parikh1bhavya/CS362-001-W2018/projects/parikhb/README.md

-My name is BHAVYA PARIKH
+My name is BHAVYA PARIKH and
-My onid is parikhb
+my onid is parikhb